+Preventive Dentistry can help you maintain a healthy smile.
 When a patient and dentist work together towards the common goal of maintaining a healthy mouth, a future with the traditional cycle of fillings, broken and/or loosening teeth, followed by extractions, may be avoided.
-Preventive dentistry can increase your chances of keeping your teeth for life and of needing less dental treatment.
+Preventive Dentistry can increase your chances of keeping your teeth for life and of needing less dental treatment.

 Early Treatment is Preventive Care

 If restorations are required, we aim to preserve as much of your natural tooth structure as possible with minimally invasive restorative techniques, to keep your teeth as strong as possible and prevent repeated fillings.

 If gum problems are identified early, chronic inflammation can be treated so more of your tooth attachment is preserved, to reduce the likelihood of tooth loss in later life and assure better overall health.

 Levels of Preventive Dentistry

 Orthodontics may be advised to improve tooth alignment, to make teeth both easier to clean, and to protect them from uneven and destructive wear, into the future.

 If you are participating in sports activities where speed, with the chance of collisions to the head or face are a risk, a custom fitted mouthguard can be recommended to help minimize the extent of oral injuries and the need for life long reparative treatments.